Antiz96/Linux-Desktop/Home-Server/Nextcloud.md

 ## Apply the update

-Stop, delete and re-run the container in order to apply the update
+Stop, delete and re-run the container in order to apply the update.
 ```
 sudo docker stop nextcloud
 sudo docker rm nextcloud